M4TH1EU/jarvis-server-archive-v1/README.md

 requires in data:
   entity_id: str
 ```
+Play the previous/next track on a compatible media_player entity on homeassistant (e.g spotify integration)

 ## Data

 ```json
 "data": {
    "entity_id": "switch.tv_philips"
 }
 ```

-Data is where you will pass the args for your request, let's take for example I want to send a notification on my phone with HomeAssistant notify service.
+Data is where you will pass the args for your request, let's take for example I want to send a notification on my phone
+with HomeAssistant notify service.
-Under Service in development tools, for the notify service, it asks for ``title`` and ``message`` so in my intent I will write this :
+Under Service in development tools, for the notify service, it asks for ``title`` and ``message`` so in my intent I will
+write this :

 ```json
 "service": "homeassistant/notify/mobile_app_phone"
 "data": {